Don't forget to check out the latest News in the world of navigation and adventure racing!

 greater.
 Racers can travel for days covering hundreds of miles over vastly

-different terrain and not always on foot.
+different terrain.
 Adventure racers find themselves

 navigating in forests, deserts, river systems, oceans, and deserts.
 And not always

 on foot.
 There's a different approach when navigating on a mountain bicycle or

 in a sea kayak.